TicTacLab/landing2/source/en/doc/mengine/file-preparation.md

 # Excel file preparation

-In order to upload an Excel file to the engine you should create IN and OUT sheets.
-These sheets are needed for engine inter-operation with your file.
+In order to upload an Excel file to the Engine you should create IN and OUT sheets.
+These sheets are needed for Engine inter-operation with your file.

 <div class="well well-sm">
 <b>Note!</b> All used cells in the "IN" and "OUT" sheets must have values.
 Cells that are not used should be cleared.
 You can clear cells by clicking Home Tab -> Editing Section -> Clear -> Clear All (Alt+H+E+A).